Gleyber Torres Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 11th in the league.
+- The Rangers pitching staff is 11th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Rangers have a 3.68 team ERA that ranks ninth among all league pitching staffs.
+- The Rangers have the ninth-ranked team ERA across all league pitching staffs (3.62).

-- deGrom makes the start for the Rangers, his sixth of the season.
-He is 2-0 with a 3.04 ERA and 43 strikeouts in 26 2/3 innings pitched.
+- Eovaldi gets the start for the Rangers, his sixth of the season.
+He is 2-2 with a 5.20 ERA and 31 strikeouts in 27 2/3 innings pitched.

-- His last time out was on Sunday against the Oakland Athletics, when the right-hander went six innings, surrendering one earned run while giving up three hits.
+- In his last time out on Monday against the Cincinnati Reds, the righty went six innings, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.